FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 FirstPageSage (2025)10%Paid advertising leads

-For indie B2B SaaS, a 15–25% MQL-to-SQL conversion rate is healthy.
+For indie B2B SaaS, a 15–25% MQL vs SQL conversion rate is healthy.
 Below 10% means either your MQL definition is too loose (you’re counting visitors as leads) or your nurture sequence isn’t working.

 What moves the needle:

-Track your MQL-to-SQL rate monthly alongside your CAC by acquisition channel.
-If one channel sends 50 MQLs but only 2 SQLs, while another sends 10 MQLs and 4 SQLs — you know where to focus your budget.
+Track your MQL vs SQL conversion rate monthly alongside your CAC by acquisition channel.
+If one channel sends 50 MQLs but only 2 SQLs, while another sends 10 MQLs and 4 SQLs, you know where to focus your budget.

 When MQL vs SQL Breaks Down

-Two situations where this distinction doesn’t apply cleanly.
-Product-led growth (PLG): if your product has a self-serve free tier, some users skip the MQL stage entirely — they sign up, connect data, hit a paywall, and upgrade without talking to you.
+Two situations where MQL vs SQL doesn’t apply cleanly.
+Product-led growth (PLG): if your product has a self-serve free tier, some users skip the MQL stage entirely, they sign up, connect data, hit a paywall, and upgrade without talking to you.
 Activation rate matters more than lead qualification.
 Very low volume (<10 signups/week): just email everyone personally.
-The scoring framework pays off at 20+ weekly signups.
+The MQL vs SQL scoring framework pays off at 20+ weekly signups.

 FAQ

-What is a good MQL to SQL conversion rate?
+What’s a good MQL vs SQL conversion rate?

-How fast should I respond to an SQL?
+How fast should I respond to an SQL in the MQL vs SQL process?

 Share: Share on X Share on LinkedIn